man and woman eating salad

 Tips to Maintain Low Cholesterol Levels

-There are simple ways to lower your cholesterol and reduce your risk of cardiovascular disease.
+There are simple ways to lower cholesterol and reduce cardiovascular disease risk.

 Tip 1: Eat a Healthy Diet